jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (iii) high potential impact; and
   (c) submit the classification of the dam to a recognised engineer for audit.
 (3) A person commits an offence if the person fails to classify a dam in accordance with this section.
-(4) A person who commits an offence under this section is liable to a fine not exceeding $20,000.
+(4) A person who commits an offence under this section is liable on conviction to a fine not exceeding $20,000.
 (5) For the purposes of this section, the prescribed criteria and standards for dam safety may incorporate, in accordance with sections 405 to 413, the standards, requirements, or recommended practices of national or international organisations that are concerned with the operation and safety of dams.

 ### 135 Owner must provide classification of, and certificate for, dam to regional authority